hainessss/lunchr/readme.md

 Improvements for a web version might include:

 1.)
 The separation of state to a standalone service/data structure i.e. Redux.
+As well as storing the results of queries in memory to avoid redundant calls.
 2.)
 The separation of data transformation and rendering, both of which are basically handled in `displayResponse.js`.
 This would be analogous to React as the render layer and a functional layer focused on transforming data in way that is easily consumed by React.
 (This can also be done server-side)